-The Simple Remedies and Preventative Medicine Seminar is more “hands-on” than ever!
+The Simple Remedies and Preventive Medicine Seminar is more “hands-on” than ever!
 Attend the classic medical and health lectures in the morning and choose between three hands-on practical classes in the afternoon—Hydrotherapy, Herbs, or Agriculture.

 The Simple Remedies and Preventive Medicine Seminar seeks to give individuals tools that they can use to prevent and/or treat various ailments with simple, natural means in their own homes.
 There is a strong focus on educating individuals in healthy lifestyle behaviors and promoting the adoption of those behaviors; training in the use of natural remedies such as hydrotherapy, herbal therapy, nutrition therapy, and others; and integrating biblical spirituality in the healing process.
 Overall, this seminar seeks to prepare you to be able to better meet your health needs and those of your friends and family with disease prevention and natural therapies.

 September 25-29, 2016